IT Contract Negotiation

 Instead, put together a neat team that includes both product owners and legal specialists.
 In this case, product owners ensure the contract reflects the reality of the project and aligns with the goals of both parties, while a legal team controls the legitimacy of the deal.

 Now, it doesn’t necessarily mean that you need a 5-person negotiation team.
-In fact, it can be one person with a good understanding of the project and related business environment and the adequate legal expertise to handle an IT contract.
+In fact, it can be one person with a good understanding of the project and related business environment and adequate legal expertise to handle an IT contract.
 The main condition for this person is to have a good judgment on both business and legal context of the contract.

 Tip 3.
 Make a reasonably detailed project description.

 In fact, what to consider being a reasonably detailed project description depends on the case.
 In my experience, the clients who have burned on unfortunate deals before prefer having a very detailed contact where every minute term is taken into consideration.
-Often, such contracts include extensive development plans, strict timeframes and milestones, team description and the penalty terms for the missed deadlines.
+Often, such contracts include extensive development plans, strict timeframes and milestones, team description and penalty terms for the missed deadlines.

 Instead of the detailed specifications, the focus is shifted to project scope, objectives and stakeholders’ goals.
 Using this approach, we still specify what is considered to be a working product at delivery and how we plan to get there.
 Though we omit unnecessary details that may change over the course of development.